-Some also provide such things as village guides and leaflets, help the Meals on Wheels or local bus services, car or cycle parks, public conveniences and seats and litter bins (they can also prosecute litter bugs!) - there is even one that runs a holiday hotel.
+Some also provide such things as village guides and leaflets, help the Meals on Wheels or local bus services, car or cycle parks, public conveniences and seats and litter bins.
 Many appoint charitable trustees and school managers, and very often local cemeteries are managed by parish councils.

 They have the power to improve the quality of community life by spending sums of money on things which, in their opinion, are in the interests of the parish or its inhabitants, and many kinds of activities are aided in this way.

-Parish councils are the most un-bureaucratic and the cheapest kind of local authority in existence.
+Parish councils are the most un-bureaucratic and the least expensive local authority in existence.
 Their funds are a tiny part of the council tax and they get no general government grant, so they have every incentive to keep expenditures low and economical.
 Their main source of funds is through a 'precept'; the amount is voted annually and included in the local council tax.
 Parish accounts are audited and published each year.

 Parish councils have lately become more important because district councils have become larger and therefore more remote.
 The parish councillors know the village and can (and increasingly often do) represent its views to other authorities like district or county councils and health authorities, providers of transport services, and to Ministries.
 They are entitled to be consulted on planning applications and are often consulted on such things as schools and roads and they also put the parish's case at public inquiries.
 Changes to national planning policies have empowered local communities to create 'neighbourhood plans' or to bring forward 'community right to build' orders.